 Rogowski’s second edition of this bestselling textbook responds to the major changes to social work practice since the first edition was published.
-It is fully revised and updated to include new material that is essential for students and practicing social workers today.
+It is fully revised and updated to include new material that is essential for students and practising social workers today.

 Taking a critical perspective, Rogowski evaluates social work’s development, nature and rationale over approximately 150 years.
 He explores how neoliberalism is at the core of the profession’s crisis and calls for progressive, critical and radical changes to social work policy and practices based on social justice and social change.